samford100/blog/src/pages/2017-12-21-CX/index.md

 Here's a project a few friends and I created for Dr. Polo Chau's class, CX4242 - Data and Visual Analytics.
 This was one of my favorite classes at Tech, and judging from the size of the class, breath of the class, and rave reviews from friends in all different majors, it's a lot of people's favorite class.

 Like I said, the class had a LOT of breath.
-Here's a slide from the last day of class acknowleding how many different and diverse technologies we used.
+Here's a slide from the last day of class acknowledging how many different and diverse technologies we used.
 Back in June, I couldn't image being comfortable with these twenty-some technologies

 ![alt-text](./slide.jpg)